Magesh-cyber/Magesh-cyber/README.md

 ---

 ## 🧠 About Me
-I’m Magesh, a Cybersecurity student with a strong interest in **network security, ethical hacking, and system protection**.
+I’m Magesh, a Cybersecurity student with a strong interest in network security, ethical hacking, and system protection.

 - 🔍 Exploring vulnerabilities & security mechanisms
 - 🛡️ Passionate about penetration testing & SOC